How to safely reduce the length of your period

 How to speed up your period: A few scientifically proven ways

 Can I really push my period out faster?
 Believe it or not, a few studies have found that stopping or delaying your period is totally possible.
 However, not all of these methods are suitable for everyone.
-Speak with your doctor or OB-GYN if you have any concerns about the length of your period or if it’s suddenly become crazy heavy.
+Speak with your doctor or OB-GYN if you have any concerns about the length of your period or if it’s suddenly become a crazy heavy flow.

 Caveats aside, here are a few scientifically proven ways to shorten your period: